civboot/fngi/harness.md

 # Harness and Zoab

+> Fngi/spor uses a "harness" for passing arguments and interfacing with the
+> operating system.
+The harness is located in [./fngi](./fngi), which is an
+> executable python script.

-Fngi doesn't interface directly with the linux environment in a typical fashion.
+Fngi doesn't interface directly with the linux environment in the typical fashion.
 The primary differences are:

   1. It uses zoab for it's configuration and logging, receiving/sending structured data.